September 24, 2019

 “Understanding the Canadian Electoral System” with Mr. Mike Donison

-In this roundtable Mike Donison will summarize the rules governing the calling and the conduct of a Canadian federal general election.
-He will also address some of the major developments early in the election campaign.
+In this roundtable Mike Donison summarized the rules governing the calling and the conduct of a Canadian federal general election.
+He also addressed some of the major developments early in the election campaign.

 Mr. Mike Donison

-He has experience working with cabinet ministers - first as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80), later as Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, BC (1980-82).
+He has worked with cabinet ministers, including as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80) and Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, B.C.
+(1980-82).

-Since 2011, he has served as the Chancellor of the Anglican Network in Canada (ANIC) which is the Canadian Diocese of the Anglican Church in North America (ACNA).
+Since 2011 he has served as the Chancellor of the Anglican Network in Canada (ANIC).